SonnyLiuu/Multi-LiDAR-and-Camera-Pathfinding-Vehicle/README.md

 Wi-Fi connected mobile robot that autonomously follows a colored target while avoiding obstacles.

-A camera (ESP32-CAM) streams live MJPEG video to a host that runs a computer vision pipeline (OpenCV + NumPy).
-The pipeline downsamples, thresholds the image in HSV (with hue wrap), filters noise through largest connected component filtering, computes the blob centroid, and issues movement commands (W/A/D/S) based on blob position.
-Commands are streamed to the robot directly over UDP to an ESP8266 which drives two L298N motor controller to manage the four motors in a mechanum wheel configuration.
+An ESP32-CAM streams live MJPEG video to a host computer, where a real-time computer vision pipeline (OpenCV + NumPy) processes each frame.
+Each frame is downsampled, thresholded in HSV (with hue wrapping), denoised using largest connected-component filtering, and then analyzed to compute a blob centroid.
+Movement commands (W/A/S/D) are then sent over UDP to an ESP8266, which drives two L298N motor controllers powering a four-motor mecanum wheel system.